ipeirotis/Quizz/DEVELOPMENT_SETUP.rst

 Now you have your server running at `localhost:8888`.
 It will use (create if needed) local data storage located in main folder and named `local_db.bin`.
-It won't be versioned by git and delted after restart.
+It won't be versioned by git and deleted after restart.

-If you would like to make JS on website work correctly with your local instance you have to modify file `src/main/webapp/js/quizz.js`.
-Change URL returned by methods `getBaseURL()` and `getWebURL()` to `http://localhost:8888/`.

-If you are getting *Out of memory* then you should change option *instances* to much smaller value (5 should be fine) in `src/main/webapp/WEB-INF/backends.xml`.

 Deploy